hipstas/kaldi-pop-up-archive/README.md

 done
 ```

-- Now move the 16kHz WAV files to a separate folder.
+- Now move the 16kHz WAV files to a separate directory.

 ```
 mkdir /audio_in_16khz/
 mv *_16kHz.wav /audio_in_16khz/
 ```

-- Start the batch transcription run.
+- Start the batch transcription run like so.

 ```
 python /kaldi/egs/american-archive-kaldi/run_kaldi.py /kaldi/egs/american-archive-kaldi/sample_experiment/ /audio_in_16khz/
 ```

-- When the batch is complete, plain text and JSON transcripts will be written here:
+- When Kaldi finishes processing an audio file, plain text and JSON transcripts will be written here:

 ```
 /kaldi/egs/american-archive-kaldi/sample_experiment/output/